robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/13-Docker-Hub/README.md

    Substitute the details of the image you tagged above.

+   **Note**: If you're getting a permission error, verify:
+   - you've tagged the image to include your username at the beginning
+   - you've logged into the Docker CLI with `docker login`
+   - you've verified your email after creating an account

-6. Now that your image is on Docker hub, you could delete the image, and grab it again using:
+7. Now that your image is on Docker hub, you could delete the image, and grab it again using:

    ```
    docker pull username/backend:0.1